bm-silva/TREVIS/README.md

 * Get all data related to a specific transcript/gene;
 * Run a Diamond BlastP/BlastX in all assembled transcriptomes.

-You can find all information about this tool in our [Wiki page](https://github.com/bm-silva/drafts/wiki)
+You can find all information about this tool at our [Wiki page](https://github.com/bm-silva/drafts/wiki).